 1. Create a Sacred Space for Writing

-Your writing place should be somewhere you feel safe, comfortable and nourished emotionally.
-Your bed, surrounded by pillows and cozy blankets is one example, but make it sacred to YOU.
-Light a candle, brew a cup of herbal tea, and have a box of tissues on hand in the event that your writing brings up tears.
+Your writing place should be somewhere you feel safe, comfortable, and nourished.
+For example, your bed, surrounded by cozy pillows and blankets, is a great place to start.
+Wherever you begin, make the space sacred to YOU.
+Light a candle, brew a cup of herbal tea, and have a box of tissues on hand if your writing brings up tears.

 2. Start With Free Form Writing

 Write continuously without stopping to edit, re-read, or change anything.
-Free form writing is best, as it allows you to express yourself uncensored.
+Free-form writing is best, as doing so allows you to express yourself uncensored.
 Have a list of journal prompts handy for those days when you feel stuck.

 3. Refrain From Self-Blame or Self-Criticism

-Another helpful practice for journaling about trauma is the gratitude journal.
-Ending your day by writing three things that went well that day can help you feel a sense of hope for your future, and keep you from becoming mired in victimhood.
+Another helpful practice for journaling about trauma is practicing gratitude.
+Ending your day by writing three things you appreciate can help you feel a sense of hope and keep you from becoming mired in victimhood.

 Here are some trauma journaling prompts to get you started: